 With the help of innovative companies who make use of non-mainstream languages to beat the averages, we are hosting a programming language conference to do exactly that, led by and designed for high school students.
 As programming guru Alan Perlis once said, “A language that doesn't affect the way you think about programming, is not [one] worth knowing.”
-We promise that if you attend the inaugural Paradigm Conference, your programming worldview will be flipped upside down!
+We promise that if you attend Paradigm Conf 2022, your programming worldview will be flipped upside down!

 Clojure: A modern-day Lisp, Clojure is all about making functional programming cool again.
 If you think you know how to program, we dare you: try Clojure.

 Haskell: The first functional programming language, Haskell is as pure as you can get!
 If you're into math, provable safety, type theory, and elegant one-liners, then Haskell is the way to go!

 APL: Have you ever wondered what it would be like to program with hieroglyphics?
 Meet APL, a language so terse that it condenses entire algorithms into a single character!